vemonet/nanopub-website/src/pages/sessions.md

 Speakers:

 - [Jorrit Poelen](https://jhpoelen.nl) on "What Bee?
 On Distributed Publishing of Existing Digitized Specimen Records and Their Derived Knowledge"
-- [Tobias Kuhn](https://tkuhn.org) on "Moving from Bench to Dash: Demo of the new online mode of the nanopublishing tool Nanobench / Nanodash and an update on some of the new and planned features"
+- [Tobias Kuhn](https://tkuhn.org) on "Moving from Bench to Dash: Demo of the New Online Mode of the Nanopublishing Tool Nanobench / Nanodash and an Update on Some of the New and Planned Features"